 How It Works

-Messages use kind 4 events with the following encryption scheme:
+Messages use kind 4 events with this basic flow:

 NIP-04 has significant privacy shortcomings: